-Be aware of the following scams which have arisen as fraudsters take advantage of the crisis:
+Be aware of the following Covid-19 scams

 Apps and text messages